isaaccorley/planetary-computer-mcp/vscode-extension/README.md

 ### Testing

 1. Press `F5` in VS Code to launch Extension Development Host
-2. Test the `Start MCP Server` command
+2. Test the `Add MCP Server` command
-3. Check the output channel for server logs
+3. Verify the settings are updated correctly

 ### Packaging